ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 docker pull atomsci/atomsci-ampl:latest
 ```

-## Start a container from the AMPL image
+# Start a Docker container

-### Use an existing image to start a container
+## Use an existing image to start a container

 If you have an image built/downloaded, type `docker images` to see what images are currently available.
 Pick one to use.
 For example: